 - ½ teaspoon vanilla essence

-- 10 to 12 pitted cherries, chopped
+- 10 to 12 pitted cherries chopped

-Prepare the Banana Cherry Muffin batter:
+Prepare the batter:

-- Fold the wet ingredients into the dry ingredients using a rubber spatula
+- Whisk the wet ingredients until well incorporated.
+Fold the wet ingredients into the dry ingredients using a rubber spatula.

-- Fold in the pitted cherries
+- Fold in the pitted cherries10 to 12 pitted cherries

-- Bake for 20 minutes or until it passes the toothpick test
+- Bake for 20 minutes or until it passes the toothpick test.

 - Store at room temperature in an airtight box for 2 to 3 days or in the fridge for a week or in the freezer for a month or until it lasts.